 Crossing the Canadian border with a DWI, DUI or Other Drunk Driving Offense

-An offense of driving under the influence will not cause any problems for Canadians entering the United States.
+An offense of driving under the influence will typically not cause problems for Canadians entering the United States.
+However……

-the biggest surprise for most Americans is that they may be turned away at the Canadian border if they have any type of alcohol related offense.
+The biggest surprise for most Americans is that they are very likely to be turned away at the Canadian border if they have any type of alcohol-related offense.

 - It does not matter if you are arriving as a passenger in another person’s car.

 - It does not matter if you have no intention of driving in Canada at all.
-The Washington State Ferry reports that during peak tourist season the Canadian border patrol in Victoria turns back 4 to 5 passengers a week who take the ferry to Victoria Canada for a one-day walking sightseeing trip are turned back for DUI / DWI offenses, even though they do not have a car with them.
+For example, 4 to 5 passengers a week who take the ferry to Victoria Canada for a one-day walking sightseeing trip are turned back for DUI / DWI offenses, even though they do not have a car with them.

 - It does not matter if your offense was classified as a misdemeanor or a felony.